Emetophobe/steamutils/README.md

-# steamutils
+### listgames.py - List Steam games from the command line

-List installed Steam games from the command line.
+---

 Installation: